Etihad CEO gives 50-50 chance for Alitalia deal

-ABU DHABI Etihad Airways' Chief Executive said talks to pick an equity stake in struggling Italian carrier Alitalia could swing either way, as the Gulf airline entered into the final phase of due diligence for the investment.
+ABU DHABI Etihad Airways' talks on investing in struggling Italian carrier Alitalia could swing either way and hinge on terms laid down by the Abu Dhabi-based airline, Etihad's chief executive said on Monday.

-Etihad, which is leading a global acquisition drive, is looking to deepen its network in Europe after taking a stake in Air Berlin (AB1.DE) in 2011 and entering into a strategic code-share deal with Air France-KLM (AIRF.PA).

-But the Gulf airline is not hurrying into a deal with Alitalia, which is struggling with its more than 800 million euro ($1.1 billion) debt and growing competition.

 "We had also entered into due diligence with other airlines in the past and walked away."